CyrusKashef/BK_Randomizer/README.txt

 # Premade Configurations

+The configurations will have a value at the front to display approximate difficulty.

-### Default Settings
+### 01 Basic Settings
-Shuffles everything within the worlds.
+Shuffles all items within each world and randomizes enemies.
+Includes minor aesthetic changes.
 Very easy mode to get your feet wet.

-### Basic Shuffle Recommended
+### 02 Basic World Shuffle
 World order shuffle that's beginner friendly.

-### Bottles Shuffle Recommended
-World order shuffle made for more veteran players.
+Only required to obtain 35 Jiggies and 400 Notes, with all worlds and note doors being opened with the exception of the final ones.

-### Meme Percent
+### 03 Meme Percent
 420 Notes, 69 Jiggies.
 Open worlds and removed note doors.
 Just have fun ^_^

+### 03 One Floating Note
+There are 5 notes in Mumbo's Mountain's huts, 5 notes in Bubblegloop Swamp's huts, and 1 note floating somewhere in the game.
+Good luck finding it!
+(If you're having trouble, talk to Brentilda).

+### 04 World Order Shuffle (Advanced)
+World order shuffle made for more veteran players.
+You'll need the base game number of Jiggies and Notes while still having to deal with random world order.

+### 04 No Floating Jiggies
+The only Jiggies available are the ones that are spawned.
+All of the world specific settings are also on, so they will be tougher to obtain.

+### 04 Only Hard Grunty Fight
+This warps you to the end of the game with all of the moves.
+Gruntilda's altered final battles will be at their hardest.
+Good luck!

-### One Health Mode
+### 06 One Health Mode
-Can you collect everything in the game with just one health and a bunch of other settings to make it even harder?
+I skipped 5 because this is extremely hard.
+Can you collect everything in the game with just one health and a bunch of other settings?
+Kudos if you do.

-### Only Hard Grunty Fight
-Skip the entire game and just fight Gruntilda on hard mode.

 ### Nothing/Everything
-Just made to have a clean slate or check everything.
+Just made to have a clean slate or check everything for developer purposes.
 Don't overthink this.
+REALLY don't recommend "Everything".

 # Common Problems